gbaril/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/E2E_NER/README.md

+Thanks to raotnameh for this code.
+This is only a forked.

 *<sub>This code is heavily based on the **[SeanNaren's](https://github.com/SeanNaren/deepspeech.pytorch)** Deepspeech2 (DS2) pytorch implementation.
 We highly recommend to go take a look at his repo for deeper understanding and any issue.</sub>*

 ### Building it from Source